 Epilepsy is a brain disorder that affects 1 in 100 people worldwide and is characterized by repeated, unprovoked seizures.
 Epilepsy can develop at any point during the lifespan, and in most cases the cause is unknown.
 1 in 3 people with epilepsy have seizures that cannot be controlled with medication and will require more innovative treatment options.

-The Epilepsy Priority Setting Partnership (PSP) aims to identify unanswered questions that exist related to the cause, diagnosis and treatment of epilepsy and seizures.
-This PSP will be the first such initiative to address epilepsy in Canada, and we hope that the results of this PSP will re-shape the research agenda for epilepsy, giving a stronger voice to the patients, carers and clinicians who live and work with epilepsy every day.
+The Epilepsy Priority Setting Partnership (PSP) aimed to identify unanswered questions that exist related to the cause, diagnosis and treatment of epilepsy and seizures.
+This PSP was the first such initiative to address epilepsy in Canada, and we hope that the results of this PSP will re-shape the research agenda for epilepsy, giving a stronger voice to the patients, carers and clinicians who live and work with epilepsy every day.

 The Epilepsy (Canada) Top 10 was published in September 2021.